-If you prefer wrist support to plug the wrist joint rather than the additional coverage, the Low Tops are ideal.
+If you prefer wrist support to lightly support the wrist joint rather than the additional coverage, the Low Tops are ideal.
 We also suggest the Low Tops if you do 'other' things with the wraps than just weightlifting, like a CrossFit Metcon where you're moving through various movements and don't want to be entirely restricted through your wrist.

-Wrist Sizing for Low Tops and High Tops
+Wrist Sizing for High Tops

 6" and less = Small